 Want your business to show up on Google Maps when someone performs a search?
-If so, you’ll want to claim your business on Google My Business asap!
+Then you’ll want to claim your business on Google My Business asap!

-This is a FREE listing that even if you don’t have a website can allow you to show up on local searches.
+This is a FREE listing that can allow you to show up on local searches.
 Claiming your business is especially important if it primarily serves local customers with its products or services.

 One caveat, you DO need to be an actual licensed business.